US Consumer Sentiment Index Hits Record Low in April, Slightly Rebounds

 Key Facts

-- The University of Michigan’s final April sentiment index dropped to 49.8 from 53.3 in March.
+- The University of Michigan’s final April sentiment index dropped to 49.8, the lowest since data began in 1978.

 - One-year inflation expectations dipped to 4.7%, according to KITCO.